Travel firms drag European shares lower on Syria threat

 Societe Generale said the North Sea crude oil benchmark

-could surge as high as $150 per barrel if the war affects oil
+could surge as high as $150 per barrel if the war affects key

 airlines such as Lufthansa.
 On Tuesday, Investec said